JonasBordewick/CoBalance/docs/unity-plugin/auto-suggestion.en.md

-# Auto Suggestion
+# Auto Parameter Suggestion

-The Auto Suggestion feature of the Desktop App uses a genetic algorithm to automatically find optimized parameter combinations.
+The Auto Parameter Suggestion feature of the Desktop App uses a genetic algorithm to automatically find optimized parameter combinations.
 It does this by running multiple simulation runs and evaluating each combination based on a **fitness value**.

 For CoBalance to retrieve this fitness value, the Unity project must provide a component that implements the `IGeneticAlgorithmFitnessEvaluator` interface.